-- Implement due diligence obligations with regard to risks at indirect suppliers
+- Implement due diligence obligations with regard to risks at indirect suppliers; and

 In coordination with the United Kingdom and other international partners, the Canadian government released a statement in January 2021 announcing that it would adopt measures designed to address the alleged human rights violations in the Xinjiang Uygur Autonomous Region (XUAR).